chg60/DEPhT/README.md

 - Prediction: The probability of a feature belonging to a prophage as analyzed by DEPhT
 - Bacterial Homology: The identity of a feature as shell genome content as analyzed by DEPhT
 - Phage Homology: The probability given by an alignment of a feature to a HMM profile of phage amino acid sequences

+# General Information

+- Current version is 1.0.1
+- Most recent stable version is 1.0.1
+- We currently have models available for these bacterial genera:
+    - Mycobacterium
+    - Gordonia
+    - Pseudomonas
+- If you'd like to contact us about expanding this set, please email either chg60@pitt.edu or laa89@pitt.edu